codemagic-ci-cd/codemagic-docs/content/yaml/testing.md

 weight: 7
 ---

+Test scripts are added under `scripts` in the overall architecture, before the build commands.

 ### React Native unit test

 This is a basic example with jest, given that jest tests are defined in the package.json file.